TheresaLui/SelfHelpContent_v2/articles/problemscopingques.sql/problemscopingques-sqldb-perf-query-tunning.md

             "id": "problem_description",
             "order": 1000,
             "controlType": "multilinetextbox",
-            "displayLabel": "Please describe the criteria for the successful query tunning.", "required": true,
+            "displayLabel": "Please describe the criteria for the successful query tuning.", "required": true,
             "useAsAdditionalDetails": true,
-            "watermarkText": "Description the criteria for the query tunning" }
+            "watermarkText": "Description the criteria for the query tuning" }
     ]
 }